-The study investigates the benefits and barriers of BIM implementation in Algeria from the architect's perspective.
+The study investigates the benefits and barriers of BIM implementation in Algeria from the architects' perspective.
 Several factors were identified as major benefits and barriers to BIM implementation by a group of survey constituted only of architects.
-Moreover, a subgroup analysis was undertaken by dividing the whole survey sample into several groups according to the architect's work type, organisation size, experience length, and CAD and BIM knowledge.
+Moreover, a subgroup analysis was undertaken by dividing the whole survey sample into several groups according to the architect's work type, organisation size, experience length and CAD and BIM knowledge.

-This paper extends Bouguerra et al. (2020a, 2020b) research on BIM implementation in Algeria by conducting an empirical study on barriers to BIM implementation in Algeria from the architect's perception and by studying different multi-influence factors, namely work type (design firm, project owner, contractor), organisation size, experience length, and CAD and BIM knowledge.
+This study extends Bouguerra et al.'s (2019) and Bouguerra, Yaik-Wah and Ali's (2020) research on BIM implementation in Algeria by conducting an empirical study on barriers to BIM implementation in Algeria from the architect's perception and by studying different multi-influence factors, namely work type (design firm, project owner, contractor), organisation size, experience length and CAD and BIM knowledge.

-In this paper, thirteen barriers have been identified.
-These barriers were classified by factors cores components, which were People, Policy, Technology and Process.
+In this article, 13 barriers have been identified.
+These barriers were classified by factors core components, which were People, Policy, Technology and Process.
 According to the ranking analysis, the most important barriers to BIM implementation were people and policy factors.
-The top five barriers were: (1) the lack of experienced and qualified professionals in BIM, (2) the non-involvement of local authorities in the application of BIM, (3) clients do not require the application of BIM in their projects, (4) the lack of support and absence of incentives for promoting BIM by the policymakers, (5) the lack of best BIM practices within the construction industry.
+The top five barriers were: (1) Lack of experienced and qualified professionals in BIM, (2) Non-involvement of local authorities in the application of BIM, (3) Clients do not require the application of BIM in their projects, (4) Lack of support and absence of incentives for promoting BIM by the policymakers and (5) Lack of best BIM practices within the construction industry.

-In addition, this study revealed the individual perception of BIM benefits from the architect's perspective.
-The main BIM benefits were strengthening collaboration between the different actors of the project, offering new services, better project quality, and reduction of omissions and errors.
+In addition, this study revealed the individual perception of BIM benefits from the architects' perspective.
+The main BIM benefits were strengthening collaboration between the different actors of the project, offering new services, better project quality and reduction of omissions and errors.

 The subgroup analysis according to the groups of architects mentioned above revealed differences in the perceptions of some barriers.
 These findings answer the first part of the study questions and suggest that the profiles of architects impact the implementation of BIM in Algeria.
 The findings of the analysis revealed that the architects working for design firms were more aware and had more readiness for adopting BIM compared to those working for project owners and contractors.
-Moreover, there were differences in the BIM maturity level between the big size and small size organisations in Algeria.
-It was found that the big size organisations have more capabilities for adapting to new technologies and new working methods compared to small size organisations.
+Moreover, there were differences in the BIM maturity level between the big-size and small-size organisations in Algeria.
+It was found that big-size organisations have more capabilities for adapting to new technologies and new working methods compared to small-size organisations.

-The findings of the study brought to light that the Algerian AEC industry is lagging compared to other developing countries (more BIM mature countries) in terms of BIM implementation on construction projects.
-The ranking of barriers confirms this shift with people and policy factors as the most important barriers while technology and process factors are considered secondary barriers, which reflect the BIM readiness and maturity level of Algeria compared to other developing countries.
-These findings answer the second part of the study questions and suggest that, in addition to the impact of the architects' profiles on the BIM implementation, there are other more impacting factors.
-The impact and the great role of the local authorities and policymakers in promoting and accelerating BIM adoption in the country is very important in the actual maturity level.
-Therefore, first, Algerian authorities should impose the implementation of BIM for large-size public projects gradually through regulation.
-Secondly, the government should consider giving incentives to accelerate BIM training courses in private and public schools, which would enhance large construction companies to start including BIM learning as internal training for their employers and, consequently, implementing BIM in their projects.
+The findings of the study brought to light that the Algerian AEC industry is lagging compared to that of other developing countries (more BIM-mature countries) in terms of BIM implementation on construction projects.
+The ranking of barriers confirms this shift, with people and policy factors as the most important barriers, while technology and process factors are considered secondary barriers, which reflect the BIM readiness and maturity level of Algeria compared to other developing countries.
+These findings answer the second part of the study questions and suggest that, in addition to the impact of the architects' profiles on the BIM implementation, there are other more impactful factors.
+The impact and great role of the local authorities and policymakers in promoting and accelerating BIM adoption in the country are very important to the actual maturity level.
+Therefore, first, Algerian authorities should impose the implementation of BIM for large public projects gradually through regulation.
+Secondly, the government should consider giving incentives to accelerate BIM training courses in private and public schools, which would encourage large construction companies to start including BIM learning as internal training for their employees and, consequently, implementing BIM in their projects.